SepAlex/MSDS6306_project1/README.md

 We caution however, that this study only focuses on production, location, type of beer and size.
 A correspsonding report on financials should be considered pari pasu our report.
 As such, additional research  on brewing profitability may be critical before making investement decision.

+Questions

+1. How many breweries are present in each state?
+2. Merge beer data with the breweries data.
+Print the first 6 observations and the last six observations to check the merged file.
+3. Report the number of NA's in each column.
+4. Compute the median alcohol content and internationalbitterness unit for each state.
+Plot a bar chart to compare.
+5. Which state has the maximum alcoholic (ABV) beer?
+Which state has the most bitter (IBU) beer?
+6. Summary statistics for the ABV variable.
+7. Is there an apparent relationship between the bitterness of the beer and its alcoholic content?
+Draw a scatter plot.